 We've already discussed how each element of a proposal requires its own scoring scale and scoring context, and how this information will be provided for guidance in each scoresheet.
 The focus of scoring can vary for different areas of the RFP, as follows:

 - Best fit.
-Used where the scoring scale describes certain fixed outcomes (say, high cost and low risk, high cost and high risk, etc) that requires the use of judgement from the evaluator to estimate risk levels
+Used where the scoring scale describes certain fixed outcomes (say, high cost and low risk, high cost and high risk, etc) that requires the use of judgement from the evaluator to estimate supplier risk levels

 - Level of acceptability.
 This is another judgement call on the part of the evaluator.
 It is commonly used for acceptability assessment of: